 Since the attack leveraged multi-channel communications and moved from one application to another, it would be more difficult for a defender to identify and respond to.
 Effectively, our platform is designed to help defenders quickly and easily correlate multi-channel communication attacks within a single solution.

 Organizations around the world have now relied on various communication and collaboration tools to ensure business continuity.
 This multi-channel communication setup should be heavily guarded and secured, lest companies run the risk of social engineering and system infiltration.
-As we’ve demonstrated above, the SafeGuard Cyber platform is more than capable of protecting your systems, your data, and your business.
+As we’ve demonstrated above, the SafeGuard Cyber platform is more than capable of ensuring secure communication channels and protecting your systems, your data, and your business.

 If you are interested in learning more about the SafeGuard Cyber solution, schedule time for a deeper dive our engineers.